 Economic History and History of Economic Thought

 This course will provide an introduction to economic history and the history of economic thought.
 We will investigate and understand the causes and consequences of important historical events and trends, such as industrialization and globalization, from an economic perspective.
-This evaluation involves studying how prominent economists perceived and analyzed the events of their time.
-(ECON 0150) 3 hrs. lect.
+We devote considerable attention to the dissemination throughout Europe of new industrial and agricultural practices originating in Britain.
+Along the way, we evaluate how prominent economists perceived and analyzed the events of their time.
+(ECON 0150, ECON 0155) 3 hrs. lect.
+EUR HIS SOC

 Fall 2013, Spring 2014, Fall 2014